top of page

 [6] Now, brethren, if I come unto you speaking with tongues, what shall I profit you, except I shall speak

-[9]So likewise ye, except ye utter by the tongue words easy to be understood, how shall it be known what is spoken? for ye shall speak into the air.
+to you either by revelation, or by knowledge, or by prophesying, or by doctrine?
+[7] And even things without life giving sound, whether pipe or harp, except they give a distinction in the sounds, how shall it be known what is piped or harped?
+[8] For if the trumpet give an uncertain sound, who shall prepare himself to the battle?[9]
+So likewise ye, except ye utter by the tongue words easy to be understood, how shall it be known what is spoken? for ye shall speak into the air.

 [10]There are, it may be, so many kinds of voices in the world, and none of them is without signification.

-[11]Therefore if I know not the meaning of the voice, I shall be unto him that speaketh a barbarian, and he
+[11]Therefore if I know not the meaning of the voice, I shall be unto him that speaketh a barbarian, and he that speaketh shall be a barbarian unto me.

-• A person may be able to tell by the sound, what respective language of men is being spoken, but if they don't know the meaning of the sound of that language, it will sound barbaric to the hearer.
-For example, if no one knew and understood the tongues the Apostles were speaking, then they would seem like barbarians to those Jews that were gathered from abroad and would have been taken for madmen as Paul spake of by evidence of the few who couldn't understand the Apostles mocked them.
-Through the simplicity of the scriptures, speaking in an unknown tongue is just being given utterance by the Holy Spirit to speak in the languages of men or the language of Angels which is Hebrew.
-Speaking in unknown tongues is not speaking a language that is not amongst the tongues of men or Hebrew by evidence of others having the ability to understand the tongue that the Spirit gives a person utterance to speak as the Apostles in Acts 2 had done for an example for us.
-In the Church, to avoid being a Barbarian to another or speaking another language that another man can't understand or Hebrew that another doesn't understand, there are guidelines:
+• A person may be able to tell by the sound, what respective language is being spoken, but if they don't know the meaning of the sound of that language, it will sound barbaric to the hearer.
+For example, if no one knew and understood the tongues the Apostles were speaking, then they would seem like barbarians to those Jews and Proselytes that were gathered from abroad and would have been taken for madmen as Paul spake of by evidence of the few Jews who couldn't understand the Apostles mocked them thinking they were drunk.
+Through the simplicity of the scriptures, speaking in an unknown tongue is just being given utterance by the Holy Spirit to speak in the languages of men or the language of angels which is Hebrew.
+Speaking in "unknown tongues or new tongues" is not speaking a language that is not amongst the tongues of men or Hebrew by evidence of others having the ability to understand the tongue that the Spirit gives a person utterance to speak as the Apostles in Acts 2 had done for an example for us.

-Speaking in unknown tongues
+Speaking in Unknown Tongues

 I Cor 14:13-19